In this guide, we’re configuring LiteSpeed Cache.

 How To Setup QUIC.Cloud

-Step 1: In the LSC General settings, request a domain key and add your Server IP.
+Step 1: In the General settings, be sure you requested a domain key and added your Server IP.

 Step 3: In your domain registrar, change your nameservers to QUIC’s.
 Screenshot is for ChemiCloud (Domains → Manage Domain → Nameservers → Use Custom Nameservers).

-• QUIC backend – lets QUIC connect to your server via QUIC and HTTP/3.
+- QUIC backend – speeds up wp-admin by letting QUIC connect to your server via HTTP/3.

-• Hotlink Protection – prevents sites from copying images and using your bandwidth.
+- Hotlink Protection – prevents websites from copying your images and using bandwidth.

 Step 1: Change your DNS to Cloudflare which performs well on dnsperf.com.
 Add your website to Cloudflare, they will scan records, then provide you with 2 nameservers.
 In ChemiCloud, you will change these (Domains → Manage Domains → Nameservers → Use Custom Nameservers).